Spirit of Adventure itinerary map for August 19, 2026

 August 19, 2026

-The August 19, 2026 cruise on the Spirit of Adventure departs from Dover (london), England.
-On this North Cape and The Midnight Sun sailing, the ship will visit a total of 10 cruise port destinations, including its departure port.
-The Spirit of Adventure sets sail on Wednesday, Aug 19th and returns on Saturday, Sep 5th.
+The Spirit of Adventure August 19, 2026 cruise departs from Dover (london), England.
+On this Tales of the Mediterranean sailing, the Spirit of Adventure will visit a total of 10 cruise port destinations, including its departure port.
+The ship sets sail on Wednesday, Aug 19th and returns on Saturday, Sep 5th, 2026.

 Cruise Length